po1sigala/live/01-Class-Content/11-Express/01-Activities/12-Stu_Insomnia/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can you save multiple request URLs in Insomnia Core?
+* How can you save multiple request URLs in Insomnia?

 Use [Google](https://www.google.com) or another search engine to research this.